Rainier Avenue Paving & Traffic Calming Upgrades

 ³NACTO One-Way Protected Cycle Tracks

-Parking on Rainier Avenue is currently provided along both sides of the street: there is space to park over 200 vehicles along the entire length of the roadway.
-However, less than one-third of the curb space west of Maria Drive is occupied during peak times, and even less is occupied east of Maria Drive.
-To accommodate a safer road design for all users, parking would be limited to the north side of the street.
-Given the number of spaces that will be on the north side, we believe that there will be sufficient parking to accommodate current needs.
-With parking on the north side of the street, additional mid-block high visibility crosswalks with median refuge islands could be installed to provide safer pedestrian and bicycle crossings for people who live on the south side of the street.
+Parking on Rainier Avenue was provided along both sides of the street prior to the installation of the demonstration project.
+However, we found less than one-third of the curb space west of Maria Drive was occupied during peak times, and even less is occupied east of Maria Drive.
+To accommodate a safer road design for all users, parking is now limited to the north side of the street.
+Given the number of spaces that will be on the north side, we believe that there is sufficient parking to accommodate neighborhood needs.
+With parking on the north side of the street, additional mid-block high visibility crosswalks with median refuge islands would be installed to provide safer pedestrian and bicycle crossings for people who live on the south side of the street.

 Zoomed In Concepts with Annotations_Parking

 One of the best ways to park cars and protect cyclists is by moving cars away from the curb and putting the bike lane in between the sidewalk and the parked cars.
-If this did occur, there would be a five-foot buffer protecting the parked cars from the bikeway and an extra three-foot buffer protecting the parked cars (and doors) from the moving vehicle travel lane.
-The design would alleviate the potential for car doors opening into bike lanes or sidewalks.
+In the demonstration project configuration, there is a five-foot buffer protecting the parked cars from the bikeway and an extra three-foot buffer protecting the parked cars (and doors) from the moving vehicle travel lane.
+The design alleviates the potential for car doors opening into bike lanes or sidewalks.

 Studies show that almost two-thirds of adults would consider riding their bike more often if they had better places to ride, and as many as 81% of those would ride in protected bike lanes.